 Luxembourg’s Raif market will be hard-pressed to beat the record of 447 new registrations set last year.
 So far this year, 383 new Raifs have been created.
 During the first half of this year, new registrations were still up 36 percent from last year.

-(November 22 is for registrations up to 15 Nov.
-Full month data available from 1 Dec.)
+(November 2022 data is only for registrations up to 15 Nov.)